nerva-project/nerva-docs/docs/index.md

 # NERVA Whitepaper
-You can learn everything about the philosophy behind the NERVA project and the technology underlying our cryptocurrency on [About NERVA](about/) page.
+NERVA does not have a whitepaper.
+We're a community driven project that works on whatever NERVA community members are willing to work on.
+You can learn about the philosophy behind the NERVA project and the technology underlying our cryptocurrency on [About NERVA](about/) page.

 ## NERVA in a nutshell
 At the NERVA (XNV) project, we believe that crypto should be for everyone.
 That's why we stay true to Satoshi Nakamoto's original vision "1 CPU = 1 VOTE".